|

 rib-eye steak ($24) -- there's a brilliant burst of salty, meaty goodness, followed slowly by gentle tastes of garlic, sage

 and soft butter.
+By

 the historically unsteady dining standards of this town, two stellar entrees out of four isn't bad, but I suspect it's not